-- (1) Any permit or exemption issued under regulations repealed by these Regulations shall remain valid until revocation, cancellation or expiry of such permit or exemption. - (2) Any boat launch site licence issued under regulations repealed by these Regulations shall remain valid and shall be deemed to be a vehicle use launch site for the purposes of regulation 3(1)(b), until a list of public launch sites has been published in terms of the public launch site regulations.
+- (1) Any permit or exemption issued under regulations repealed by these Regulations shall be deemed to be a permit or exemption issued in terms of these Regulations and shall remain valid until revocation, cancellation, amendment or expiry of such permit or exemption. - (2) Any boat launch site licence issued under regulations repealed by these Regulations or repealed by the Public Launch Site Regulations, shall remain valid and shall be deemed to be a vehicle use launch site for the purposes of regulation 3(1)(b), until a list of public launch sites has been published in terms of the Public Launch Site Regulations. - (3) An application for a permit or exemption lodged in terms of Regulation 6 or 20 of the Control of Use of Vehicles in the Coastal Zone, published in terms of the National Environmental Management Act and promulgated under Government Notice No. 1399 in Government Gazette 22960 of 21 December 2001 and Government Notice No. 1426 in Government Gazette 27066 of 7 December 2004, which is pending when these Regulations take effect, must despite the repeal of those regulations be dispensed with in terms of those regulations as if those regulations were not repealed and a decision taken in terms of those regulations must be deemed as a decision taken in terms of these Regulations.

-19. Short title and Commencement
+19. Short title and commencement

-These regulations are called the Control of Use of Vehicles in the Coastal Area Regulations and shall commence on the date of publication in the Government Gazette.
+These regulations are called the Control of Use of Vehicles in the Coastal Area Regulations and shall commence on the date of publication in the Gazette.